etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/PL_SQL_code_rules_to_write_Oracle_and_Postgresql_code.md

 #####  Elements not supported by dbsource manager

-  * Functions that return "set of tablename"
+  * Functions that return **set of tablename**
   * Functions that return and array
   * Functions using regular expresions
   * Column with type not included on the table in  this  document.

+!!!info
+    For more information, see [Tables](Tables.md).

 ####  Functions

-PERFORM and SELECT are the two commands that allow calling a function.
-Since PostgreSQL does not accept default function parameters we define an overloaded function with default parameters.
+`PERFORM` and `SELECT` are the two commands that allow calling a function.
+Since `PostgreSQL` does not accept default function parameters we define an overloaded function with default parameters.

 To allow the automatic translator to do its job the following recommendations should be followed: